 Having the same agent or same brokerage represent both the buyer and seller in a real estate transaction can get confusing.
 Because multiple representation isn’t always fully understood by buyers, sellers and even agents, the situation can lead to misunderstandings, at best, or worse, legal liabilities.
-The potential for a conflict of interest is inherent when one person or firm represents both sides of the transaction, when there’s a dual agency involved.
+The potential for a conflict of interest is inherent when one person or firm represents both sides of the transaction when there’s a dual agency involved.
 For that reason, the disclosure of the dual agency relationship is integral.
-As a result, there are many rules and regulations around the use of dual agency in real estate transactions.
+As a result, there are many rules and regulations around the use of dual agency in real estate transactions – and some key do’s and don’ts.

-Here are a few dual agency do’s and don’ts for real estate agents and tips for buyers and sellers.
+Here is a few dual agency do’s and don’ts for real estate agents and tips for buyers and sellers.

 DO #1: Be upfront about the multiple representation situation